deconf/Analytics-Insights/readme.txt

 No, once the plugin is authorized and a default domain is selected the Google Analytics tracking code is automatically inserted in all webpages.

+= Is Google Analytics 4 tracking supported? =

+Yes, you can use Google Analytics 4 properties and/or Universal Analytics properties for tracking, both are supported.

 = How can I suggest a new feature, contribute or report a bug? =

 You can submit pull requests, feature requests, and bug reports on [our GitHub repository](https://github.com/deconf/analytics-insights).